haja/mqtt-client/readme.md

 ## Overview

+WIP: this is a work-in-progress fork of mqtt-client for android.
+Most of this readme is outdated and should be updated at some point.

 MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where